-In 2015, the Harvard Joint Center for Housing Studies reported that there were 21.3 million cost-burdened renters in 2014, meaning that almost half of all renters were paying too much for rent.
+The Harvard Joint Center for Housing Studies reported that there were 37.1 million cost-burdened renters in 2019, meaning that almost half of all renters were paying too much for rent.
 Given that those numbers and average rents are significantly higher than they were a decade or two ago, some people have questioned whether the 30% standard is still an accurate measure of housing affordability.

 One budgeting model suggests that if renters can’t figure out how much to spend on rent, they can use a 50/30/20 guideline.
-Under this rule, renters would spend 50% of their take-home pay on transportation, housing, groceries, utilities and other essential costs that usually don’t change from month to month.
-Individuals would then spend 30% of their after-tax income on entertainment and other non-essentials and use the remaining 20% to save for retirement, pay off loans and meet other financial goals.
+Under this rule, renters would spend 50% of their take-home pay on needs like transportation, housing, groceries, utilities and other essential costs.
+Individuals would then spend 30% of their after-tax income on wants like entertainment and other non-essentials and use the remaining 20% to save for retirement, pay off loans or meet other financial goals.

 The 50/30/20 budget doesn’t work for everyone, of course.
 For example, if you’re nearing retirement and you barely have any savings, you might need to cut back on spending and allocate more than 20% of your income to your retirement accounts.